Skip to content

 .groupBy(col: string): this

 Adds a GROUP BY col clause.
-Typically combined with an aggregate terminal method.
+Typically combined with an aggregate terminal method or having().

 ts